What Is The Average Hair Growth Rate?

 - Releasing itchy and dryness on the scalp

-Check out our article to learn more on why you should be using coconut oil on your hair here.
+Check out our article to learn more about why you should be using coconut oil on your hair.

 5) Replace Your Cotten Pillowcase With A Silk One

-Ever wonder why you wake up in the morning and your hair is in a million different directions?
+Ever wonder why you wake up in the morning, and your hair is in a million different directions?
 This is caused by one thing, friction.
-By replacing your old cotton pillowcase with a silk one, you create less friction on your hair during the night.
-Friction disrupts the cuticle layer of the hair which has been shown to cause hair loss.
+Replacing your old cotton pillowcase with a silk one creates less friction on your hair during the night.
+Friction disrupts the hair’s cuticle layer, which has been shown to cause hair loss.

-Silk fibers help to absorb some of that friction at night which cause the moisture level of your skin and hair to remain intact.
-Not to mention silk is naturally non-absorbent and antibacterial, whereas regular cotton absorbs moisture and bacteria.
+Silk fibers help to absorb some of that friction at night, which causes the moisture level of your skin and hair to remain intact.
+Silk is also naturally non-absorbent and antibacterial, whereas regular cotton absorbs moisture and bacteria.

-At the end of the day, what triggers an individuals hair growth rate to be higher than another is still a mystery to scientists.
-No one solution will work for everyone so it might be a lot of trial and error before learning what best works for you.
-Don’t underestimate the power of what a regular trim can do for your hair.
+Ultimately, what triggers an individual’s hair growth rate to be higher than another is still a mystery to scientists.
+Each solution will only work for some people, so it might be a lot of trial and error before learning what best works for you.
+However, don’t underestimate the power of what a regular trim can do for your hair.
 Frequent trips can encourage new hair growth even if your growth rate has plateaued.